-It was effortless to install the two drive into the server thanks to the tool-free design.
+It was effortless to install the two drives into the server thanks to the tool-free design.
 There was no screw to fiddle with; I just needed to mount each drive onto a drive tray, secure it via two latches, and slide it inside the server via the front-facing drive bay.

-The server runs on a Marvell 1.6GHz CPU and 2GB of RAM, which is soldered onto its motherboard.
+The server runs on a Marvell 1.6GHz CPU and 2GB of RAM, soldered onto its motherboard.
 You, therefore, can’t add more RAM to it, which is disappointing.
 The two Gigabit LAN ports can work individually or be combined into a single super-fast connection when used with a supported router, such as the RT-AC88U or switch.
-It also has one 10GiB port to use with next-gen switches and two USB 3.1 Gen 2 ports to host more storage devices.
+It also has one 10GiB port with next-gen switches and two USB 3.1 Gen 2 ports to host more storage devices.

 One thing about this 10GiB port: Instead of using an SFP+ port, it shares the same port design as a regular Gigabit LAN port and can work like one, too.
 The AS4002T is the first consumer NAS made by ASUSTOR that features 10Gbps of bandwidth over Ethernet and, therefore, gives consumers a certain level of flexibility.

 The server supports all possible RAID setups available for a dual-bay server.
 These include RAID-1 (slow but can safeguard data against one drive failure), RAID-0 (fast but with a considerable risk of data loss), and no RAID, meaning the two drives work as two individual volumes.
-For data security, you should use RAID-1 with the server, which is the setup I used for the testing.
+For data security, you should use RAID-1 with the server, which I used for the testing.

 Keep in mind that standard RAID setups don’t allow for mix-matching drives of different capacities.
-This means you should pick out two drives of the storage size that fits your need for a long time since there’s no way to scale up the server’s storage space without rebuilding the RAID from scratch.
+Consequently, you should pick out two drives of the storage size that fits your need for a long time since there’s no way to scale up the server’s storage space without rebuilding the RAID from scratch.

 Straight forward setup process